 4. Teach the science.

-Recent studies are showing that when people learn the science of how the brain learns and how it develops and grows through the challenges and demands we ask of it, it helps cultivate a growth mindset approach and improved learning outcomes
+Recent studies are showing that when people learn the science of how the brain learns and develops through the challenges, it helps cultivate a growth mindset.

 Acknowledge that we all have different types of built-up ‘programming’ that may or may not serve us now.

 Babies don’t have self-doubt when they’re learning to crawl and talk and walk.
 Negative opinions and ideas come from us absorbing what’s around us.
 Explicitly talking about this helps us understand that the negative voice we hear isn’t ‘innate’… it was learned.
 Which means we can ‘unlearn’ it.